 Also Read : Documents required for your Export Order

 Now let us look at the complete format of Form SB I (Regulation 2).
 The various fields required to be filled in are related to the following:

 Cargo-related itemized information

 Export scheme/job work/re-export details

 Shipping Bill is a document required for customs clearance.
 The application is prepared according to the category of export goods.
-It is issued by the shipping agent on behalf of the parties, including the buyer, seller, C&F agent/Freight Forwarder/Customs Broker, etc. It is a necessary requirement for allowing shipment to be cleared by the customs authority.
+It is issued by the shipping agent on behalf of the parties, including the buyer, seller, C&F agent/global freight forwarder/Customs Broker, etc. It is a necessary requirement for allowing shipment to be cleared by the customs authority.

-Whereas a Bill of lading is a receipt for freight services provided by the freight carrier and serves as a contract between the shipper and carrier.
+Not to be confused with a BL or a shipping bill of lading is a receipt for freight services provided by the freight carrier and serves as a contract between the shipper and carrier.
 A BOL is issued by the carrier, as acknowledgement that the goods have been received from the shipper/exporter in good condition.

 - Marine Insurance: Meaning, Types, Benefits & Coverage

 - Ocean Bill of Lading | Meaning, Example & More